- What do I need to know about pain control?

 How to use imagery

 Imagery usually works best with your eyes closed.
-You may want to use one of the previous relaxation techniques before you try imagery.
 The image can be something like a ball of healing energy moving through your body, or a picture drawn in your mind of yourself as a person without pain.
 (For example, imagine that you’re cutting the wires that send pain signals from each part of your body to your brain.)
 Or think of a pleasant, safe, relaxing place or activity that has made you happy.
 Exploring this place or activity in your mind can help you feel calm.

 Here’s an exercise with the ball of energy.